 4. Special sentence structure with so:

-This sentence structure is used to talk about a result (that clause) that occurs because of so + adjective.
+This sentence structure is used to talk about a result in the that-clause that occurs because of so + adjective.
 That can be left out of the sentence.

 The children were so quiet (that) I didn’t even know they were in the room!